Silvia-s-Brainery/BraineryWiz/BraineryWiz for TCL/README.md

 - Download BraineryWiz.tcl from top of this page or from [here](http://www.bijansayyafzadeh.com/OpenSees/BraineryWizTCL/BraineryWiz.tcl) and copy it in the folder that tcl model is located to source it.
 (Right Click on the link and click "Save Link As" to save it on your system)

 - Both **BraineryWiz.exe and BraineryWiz.tcl** also can be downloaded from [here](http://www.bijansayyafzadeh.com/OpenSees/BraineryWizTCL/BraineryWiz.zip) as a zip file.
+(Right Click on the link and click "Save Link As" to save it on your system)

 ## How to use: